Installing the command line interface supctl

 OIDC user refers to the user that was created when you first registered for an Avassa account.
 That user is authenticated using an OIDC provider.
 You can also create local users in Control Tower, these are called local users.

 Complete the login via your OIDC provider.
-Launch browser to:
+If your browser does not open automatically, use the following URL:

 https://login.avassa.com/authorize?client_id=JVX9fZLU8fvsRZxuZ3uuGUuh1zPps1Ng&response_type=code&redirect_uri=https%3A%2F%2Fapi.cloud.demo.avassa.net%2Fcontrol-tower%2Foidc-callback&scope=openid+profile&state=YTAxNjRmN2YtYjc0Yi00ZWM2LTk5HGAtMWRkZTgzYjJhNDczOnByb2QudW1jLmF2YXNzYS5kZXY%3D&nonce=86f78035-ce6a-4a70-88f3-7b3d3a0b82f3

-Once you have successfully authenticated you will see something like this:
+Once you have successfully authenticated in the browser you will see the following message in your terminal:

-If you later would login as another user, you can get guidance by picking the Login command for supctl
+If you later would like to login as another user or to another Control Tower, you can get guidance by picking the Login command for supctl

 Dependencies